Security

 An honest summary.

 NPDESTracker is cloud-hosted, browser-based software.
-You access it through a standard web browser over an encrypted connection — nothing is installed on an inspector's laptop or a coordinator's desktop.
+You access it through a standard web browser over an encrypted connection.
+Nothing is installed on an inspector's laptop or a coordinator's desktop.
 Your agency's data lives inside its own logical tenant, separated from every other customer's data at the database query layer.

 We do not currently hold third-party certifications such as SOC 2 or ISO 27001, and we don't claim them.
 What we do have is a clear architecture, an accountable team, and direct answers to the questions your IT and procurement teams are going to ask.
 If we commit to a control, we'll document it.
 If we don't have one, we'll tell you.

 The sections below cover how access, data, and operations are handled today.
+For the operational side of the relationship (onboarding, day-to-day data handling, and what happens if you leave), see how it works.

 What this page is (and isn't).

-This is a public summary — a starting point for procurement and IT review.
+This is a public summary, a starting point for procurement and IT review.
 For detailed responses to a security questionnaire, architecture diagrams, or a vendor assessment, reach out and we'll share supplemental documentation under NDA where appropriate.

 01 · Authentication